manymoments/manymoments.github.io/_posts/2019-12-07-synchrony-uncommitted-lower-bound.md

 The proof started with an initial uncommitted configuration (Lemma 1) and then showed that we could continue for $t-1$ rounds to reach an uncommitted configuration (Lemma 2) at round $t-1$.
 Finally, we used one more crash to show that we cannot always decide in $t$ rounds (Lemma 3).
 Note that the theorem is non-constructive, and all it shows is that a $t+1$ round execution must exist (but does not say it probability measure of this event).

-A fascinating observation from this lower bound is that in order to create a long execution the adversary must corrupt just party every round.
+A fascinating observation from this lower bound is that in order to create a long execution the adversary must corrupt just one party every round.
 This fact is critical for some upper bounds and will be discussed in later posts.

 In the next post, we will show that the same proof approach can be used to show that in the *asynchronous* model, there must exist an *infinite* execution even for protocols that are resilient to just one crash failure.

+**Acknowledgment.** We would like to thank Kartik for helpful feedback on this post.

+Please leave comments on [Twitter](...)